What’s one of the main goals of copy?

 Persuasive copy needs to present all of the facts, benefits, and features of an item—all while smoothing objections and creating an emotional impact.

-Apply the takeaways below to achieve that.
+Enroll in my copywriting courses and apply the takeaways below to achieve that: